 OCC seeks to provide an environment free from harassment and discrimination.
 Students are encouraged to report any incidents of discrimination, harassment, sexual violence and bullying which cause physical or emotional harm, or create a hostile environment that interferes with their education.
-This activity can include any gesture, written, verbal or physical act or electronic communication, whether a single incident or a series of incidents, which you perceive are motivated by race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression or a mental, physical or sensory disability which substantially disrupts or interferes with the operation on the College or the rights of a student.
+This activity can include any gesture, written, verbal or physical act or electronic communication, whether a single incident or a series of incidents, which you perceive are motivated by race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression or a mental, physical or sensory disability which substantially disrupts or interferes with the operation of the College or the rights of a student.

-Anyone being harassed should report the incident immediately to Campus Security at 732-255-0400 or 732-255-0451 or the Vice President of Student Affairs at 732-255-0400 Ext.
+Anyone being harassed should report the incident immediately to the Department of Campus Safety and Security at 732-255-0451 or the Vice President of Student Affairs at 732-255-0400 ext.
 2038.